Miami Dade College Will Once Again Host Artificial Intelligence Bootcamp – APPLICATIONS CLOSING SOON!

 If accepted, participants will engage in a four-week bootcamp held on consecutive Saturdays from October 14th to November 4th.
 It is imperative that students commit to attending all four sessions.
 The bootcamp sessions will take place from 2pm-6pm ET.

 No prior experience in computer science, programming, or robotics is required.
-The applications for both students and parents can be submitted through markcubanai.org/mdcpr.
+The applications for both students and parents can be submitted through markcubanai.org/mdcprwolfson.

 During the bootcamp, students will explore the world of artificial intelligence, including ethical implications and real- life applications, such as, TikTok recommendations, smart home assistants, facial recognition, and self-driving cars.
 Participants will also discover the features of Large Language Models like ChatGPT, which can answer questions, create original stories, and even generate computer code.